ilkkamtk/software-1-project-example/README.md

 You set off on your journey, traveling to the first airport on your list.
 When you arrived, you were greeted with a message on the airport's display board that said "Welcome to X Airport!
 You have X$ and Xkm of range left."

-You were determined to find the diamond, and you knew you would need money and range to do so.
-You decided to try your luck and opened a lootbox at the airport.
-Much to your surprise, you won a great reward- money!
-You were ecstatic and now had the funds to continue on your journey.
+You are determined to find the diamond, and you know you need money and range to do so.
+You decide to try your luck and open a lootbox at the airport.
+Much to your surprise, you win a great reward- money!
+You are ecstatic and now have the funds to continue on your journey.

-With your newfound wealth, you were able to continue on your journey, but you had to be careful with your money and range.
-You were able to purchase fuel at each airport, and you eventually made it to the airport where the diamond was rumored to be.
+With your newfound wealth, you are able to continue on your journey, but you have to be careful with your money and range.
+You are able to purchase fuel at each airport, and you eventually make it to the airport where the diamond is rumored to be.

-Much to your surprise, when you arrived, you saw the diamond shining in the sunlight.
-You had finally found the diamond!
+Much to your surprise, when you arrive, you see the diamond shining in the sunlight.
+You have finally found the diamond!

-You were elated, but you knew you had to be careful as you made your way back to the starting airport.
-You had heard rumors that robbers were prowling around the airports, hoping to steal money and valuable items.
-As you made your way back, you were careful to not fall victim to any of their schemes.
+You are elated, but you know you have to be careful as you make your way back to the starting airport.
+You have heard rumors that robbers are prowling around the airports, hoping to steal money and valuable items.
+As you make your way back, you are careful to not fall victim to any of their schemes.

-When you finally arrived back at the starting airport, you were relieved to find that you still had the diamond and all the money you had won along the way.
-You had won the challenge!
+When you finally arrive back at the starting airport, you are relieved to find that you still have the diamond and all the money you won along the way.
+You have won the challenge!

-You were overjoyed with your success and the money you had won.
-You had finally found the diamond of the sky and was able to keep all of your hard-earned money.
-You were a true success story!
+You are overjoyed with your success and the money you have won.
+You have finally found the diamond of the sky and were able to keep all of your hard-earned money.

 ### Database

 This game uses the airport table from the database course.